miguelknals/MTEvalPoC/README.md

 ![info](docs/COMET_with_ref.png)

-a) Results are also very close, but is interesting that as expected, but notice how Watson MT is on first place.
+a) Results are also very close, but notice how Watson MT is on first place (I would expect that as human reference is based in an human translation based on an old IBM model ).

 ## 1.7 Other references